-Cognitive psychologists focus on understanding how the mind works, with particular attention to areas such as perception, memory, language development, attention, learning and sensory processes.
-This role mainly involves research and/or teaching, although there is some opportunity to work in clinical settings helping people with cognitive problems related to age, brain injury or developmental deficits.
+Cognitive psychologists focus on understanding how the mind works, particularly concerning perception, memory, language development, attention, learning, and sensory processes.
+This role mainly involves research and teaching, although there is some opportunity to work in clinical settings helping people with cognitive problems related to age, brain injury, or developmental deficits.
 Becoming a cognitive psychologist is one of the most fascinating careers in psychology because you will learn how people think.

-Community psychologists are part of a relatively new discipline that combines public health, sociology, social work, psychology and ecology.
-This role focuses on understanding how people relate and interact as a community, with an emphasis on trying to develop strategies to combat community-level problems, such as teen pregnancy.
-You’ll likely be involved in carrying out research and working with local community leaders and members, rather that providing help and support on an individual basis.
+Community psychologists are part of a relatively new discipline that combines public health, sociology, social work, psychology, and ecology.
+This role focuses on understanding how people relate and interact as a community, emphasizing trying to develop strategies to combat community-level problems, such as teen pregnancy.
+You’ll likely be involved in carrying out research and working with local community leaders and members rather than providing help and support on an individual basis.

-Consumer psychologists study the wants and needs of people in order to understand what influences them to purchase goods and services.
+Consumer psychologists study the wants and needs of people to understand what influences them to purchase goods and services.
 They also analyze how family, friends, culture, and media messages affect consumer behavior.
-In this role you might typically be involved in:
+In this role, you might typically be involved in the following:

 - Working with consumer focus groups